 What Is Alcohol Withdrawal?

-If you consume alcohol for long your body becomes dependent on it.
+If you consume alcohol for long, your body becomes dependent on it.
 The brain and the body adapt to functioning only under the influence of alcohol.
-When you finally decide to quit alcohol someday, you will notice that your body will develop some reactions.
-These reactions entail a form of resistance by your brain to change in alcohol use because your body has been reprogrammed to think alcohol is necessary for normal functioning.
+When you finally decide to quit alcohol, your body reacts in response.
+These reactions, called withdrawal, are a form of readjustment by your brain to the change in alcohol use because your body has been reprogrammed to think alcohol is necessary for normal functioning.

 In the process of readjusting, painful side effects manifest in a person.
 These are what we refer to as alcohol withdrawal symptoms.
-They might be mild or severe depending on the stage of addiction you are in.
+They might be mild or severe, depending on your stage of addiction.
 In addition to causing discomfort, withdrawals may trigger other mental health disorders.
 A good example of such disorders is depression and anxiety.
 In fact, it is quite common for those struggling with a substance use disorder to also have a mental health disorder.
 These two conditions feed into, and influence one another must be treated as one complex disease, not individually.

 It is advisable not to self-detox at home if you are dependent or addicted to alcohol.
 Home detox increases your chances of succumbing to more severe alcohol withdrawal symptoms.